 Step 1:

 Make four Two-Patch units using four Light/White 2.5" squares and four Medium/Floral 2.5" squares like the ones shown in the picture below.
 Press the seam allowance toward the Light/White fabric.
-(I pressed mine toward the medium fabric and then when piecing the last steps realized that seams would nest easier if these units were pressed away from the Light/White fabric.)
+(I pressed mine toward the medium fabric and then when piecing the last steps realized that seams would nest easier if these units were pressed toward the Light/White fabric.)

 Step 2: